v1cont/yad/README.md

 -----

 In the spirit of a maintainance project, fixing bugs takes precedence.
-New features can be added as my time permits but only if they are tested with, and work equally well for, both GTK+-2 and GTK+-3.
+New features can be added as my time permits but only if they are tested with, and work equally well for, GTK+-2 and GTK+-3.
-My personal discipline is to only introduce new features by backporting them from the parent project.
-I did make some small exceptions to this rule.
+New features are introduced as either backports from the parent project or, more rarely, as original features.
 You can read all about this in the [feature comparison](feature-comparison.md) page.

 Contributions and pull requests (PR) are always welcome!